 Also known as: Buffalo hump and Dorsocervical fat pad

-- Certain drugs used to treat AIDS
+- Certain medicines used to treat HIV or AIDS

 - Hypercortisolism (caused by Cushing syndrome)